GenZmeY/GenZmeY/README.md

 Command line tools for managing a set of Killing Floor 2 servers.
 It served the MSK-GS project well, but is now abandoned and has no documentation.
 Rest in peace 🪦.

 ### 🎮 MSK-GS Project
+Moscow Game Servers is a group of Killing Floor 2 servers that existed from 2018 to 2023 and held top positions in the global server rankings.
+The project has been closed for personal reasons.

 #### ▪️ KF2-MSK-GS
 [![Static Badge](https://img.shields.io/badge/Codeberg--blue?style=social&logo=codeberg)](https://codeberg.org/GenZmeY/KF2-MSK-GS)
 [![Static Badge](https://img.shields.io/badge/GitHub--lightgray?style=social&logo=github)](https://github.com/GenZmeY/KF2-MSK-GS)